FAOS

 The FAOS Research Programme

-FAOS is built as Customer Zero — one founder, fifty agents, twenty-two industries — and the research programme runs on the same stack we ship to customers.
+FAOS is built as Customer Zero — one founder, fifty agents, twenty-five industries — and the research programme runs on the same stack we ship to customers.
 Every paper has a working implementation.
 Every method gets tested against real enterprise workloads before it shows up here.

 The programme covers four tracks: neurosymbolic enterprise AI, agent simulation and verification, ontology and context engineering, and multi-agent coordination.
 Papers are written for the practitioner who needs to deploy this work — not just the reviewer who needs to evaluate it.